Looking forwards and backwards: dynamics and genealogies of locally regulated populations: Technical Lemmas

 \subsection{Tightness of processes}

 Here we record, for completeness, the fact used above that tightness for a family of processes, if determined by the Aldous-Rebolledo criterion, extends to sums and products of those processes.
-We first record for reference one version of the Aldous-Rebolledo criteria for tightness of a sequence real-valued processes (as it appears in \citet{etheridge2000introduction}):
+We first record for reference one version of the Aldous-Rebolledo criteria for tightness of a sequence real-valued processes (as it appears in Theorem~1.17 of \citet{etheridge2000introduction}; see also Theorem~4.13 of \citet{jacod/shiryaev:2013}):

 \begin{theorem}[\citet{rebolledo:1980}] Let $\{Y^{(n)}\}_{n \ge 1}$ be a sequence of real-valued processes with c\`adl\`ag paths.
 Suppose that the following conditions are satisfied. \begin{enumerate} \item For each fixed $t \in [0,T]$, $\{Y_t^{(n)}\}_{n \ge 1}$ is tight. \item Given a sequence of stopping times $\tau_n$, bounded by $T$, for each $\epsilon > 0$ there exists $\delta > 0$ and $n_0$ such that